-MAG is the designated MPO and regional air quality planning agency for all jurisdictions in Maricopa County, including the Phoenix urbanized area and the contiguous urbanized area in Pinal County, including Florence and Maricopa.
+MAG is the designated MPO and regional air quality planning agency for all jurisdictions in Maricopa County, including the Phoenix urbanized area and the contiguous urbanized area in Pinal County, including the Town of Florence and City of Maricopa.
 In addition, through Executive Order 2011-04 from the governor, MAG develops population estimates and projections for the region.